 Making first-generation meters smarter

-DCC are working closely with energy companies to migrate more than 16 million first generation smart meters onto our network.
-When complete, many more consumers will enjoy the full benefit of their smart meter.
+DCC is working closely with energy companies to migrate millions of SMETS1 (first-generation) smart meters onto our network.
+Connecting these will allow many more consumers to enjoy the full benefit of their smart meter.

 SMETS1 vs. SMETS2 smart meters